 Won’t leaves and other debris get into the piping and wreck the fan or clog the pipe?

 The airflow moving through our piping is quite substantial, and it is very rare for debris to find its way into the pipe without getting blown right back out, or getting deterred before it can even get close to going in.
-If something large somehow gets into the pipe and affects the system, that would be covered under our fan warranty.

 What about animals?